Eboreg/de-googling/README.md

 First choice for us [RMS](https://stallman.org/) wannabes is of course [F-Droid](https://f-droid.org/).

-For non-FOSS apps, I just use the preinstalled *App Lounge* application, where it seems you can access all of Play Store's apps anonymously, including my local Swedish services such as Swish and BankID (which work flawlessly, BTW).
-There are some annoying graphical bugs still, but basically it works fine.
+For non-FOSS apps, [Aurora Store](https://f-droid.org/en/packages/com.aurora.store/) has worked like a charm for me.
+It can install all of Google Play Store's apps anonymously, including my local Swedish services such as Swish and BankID (which also work flawlessly, BTW).

 ## Calendar